Zilliqa/ZIP/zips/zip-11.md

 Delegators can stake their ZILs by directly calling the contract.
 They can call the following transitions:

 1. `transition DelegateStake(ssnaddr: ByStr20)` to delegate their funds to a specific SSN.
+As mentioned earlier, a delegator must stake a minimum of 1000 ZILs.
+This to ensure that the gas needed to withdraw the reward does not outweigh the reward itself.
+If the SSN is active (i.e., 10 mil ZILs have been already staked with this SSN and that it is already operational), then the deposited stake will be buffered for a cycle and will be included in the SSN's stake pool in the next cycle.
+If the SSN is inactive, then the stake amount deposited can be directly included as a part of the SSN's stake pool.

 2. `transition WithdrawStakeRewards(ssn_operator: ByStr20)`to withdraw their stake rewards from a specific SSN and mint gZIL tokens.
+Re-delegation of stake rewards is manual and a two step process.
+First, the delegator has to withdraw the rewards and then it will have to delegate the withdrawn reward as stake.

 3. `transition WithdrawStakeAmt(ssn: ByStr20, amt: Uint128)` to withdraw a specifi amount from the stake.

 More details on the contract specification can be found in the [staking contract repository](https://github.com/Zilliqa/staking-contract/blob/dev/contracts/README.md).